netzmacht/contao-xnavigation-metamodels/README.md

 * Create a new item provider for the metamodel
 * Choose the parent page and the created render setting.
 * Add the created provider to you menu
-* Adjust or used item condition
+* Adjust the used item condition

 That's it.